CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

     ```

 10. Wait for the **Azure Identity** package to be added.

-11. Open the **CreateTopic** file and add the using statements below.
+11. Open the **CreateTopic** file and add the using statements below after line number 11.

       ```
       using System;